ibm-cloud-docs/cephaas/host_create.md

 Create a host by using the UI, CLI, API or Terraform.
 {: shortdesc}

-Before creating a host, the NVME-oF initiator, which is required for mapping volume to a host, must be configured.
+Before creating a host, you must configure the NVME-oF initiator.
+This is required for mapping volume to a host.
 See [Configuring NVMe-oF initiators](/docs/cephaas?topic=cephaas-about-volume-host-mappings#config-nvme-initiators).
+After configuring the NVME-oF initiator, make a note of the `host nqn`.
 {: requirement}